 We want to make sure we’re providing you with the appropriate app experience given your region or country.
 Confirming your location ensures that we provide you with the right context, information, and legal consents related to your data privacy rights.

 9) I didn’t agree to one or more of the Privacy consents.
 Why can’t I access my account on MapMyFitness?

 If you’ve reviewed the Data Privacy Consents presented in MapMyFitness and decided that you would not like to provide one or more of the consents, then you may not be able to access your account for MapMyFitness.
 This is because the app relies upon the collection, use, processing and transfer of your Personal Data to enable the app to provide its features and functionality.
 Without your consent to the collection, use, processing and transfer of your Personal Data, the app cannot operate and provide you its features.

-Even if you do not provide all of the required Data Privacy Consents, you will still be able to access some of the incredible features and content available on our websites (Endomondo, MapMyFitness, MyFitnessPal).
+Even if you do not provide all of the required Data Privacy Consents, you will still be able to access some of the incredible features and content available on our websites (Endomondo and MapMyFitness).
 Specifically, you can continue to gather insights and inspiration from our blogs and forums.
-You will also be able to view certain routes or workouts (set as public) and events, search the MyFitnessPal Food Database, and use our calorie calculators.
+You will also be able to view certain routes, workouts (set as public), and events.

 10) How can I request to review what Personal Data Under Armour has collected regarding me?

 As a resident of an EU country or EU-like region, you have the right to request access to your Personal Data that we have collected and stored.
 As a reminder, Personal Data does not mean all data.
 Read more about personal data in question 3.

 To request access to or to download your Personal Data, please submit a support ticket here and one of our agents will be in touch soon!